 1. Putting your patient at ease

-I spend at least ½ hr with your patient in the first consultation.
+I usually spend at least half an hour with your patient in the first consultation.
 I answer their questions and explain their medical conditions in plain English to try and put their mind at ease.

 2. A thorough diagnosis

 I take a detailed medical history and conduct a physical examination to confirm the diagnosis.
 As you may appreciate this is important and takes time.

 As part of the assessment I will review all the modalities available to treat your patient.
 Many conditions improve with time or life style adjustments and the patient is happy with reassurance.
 At other times surgery is just not appropriate even when a patient’s condition is resistant to other types of treatment.

 In fact, I only operate on 17% of the patients I see.

 Your patient’s well-being at stake.
 It is important to me that they understand their condition and the treatment options available.